DeepVol: Volatility Forecasting from High-Frequency Data with Dilated Causal Convolutions: Introduction

-Aiming to capitalise on the increase availability of high-frequency data, in this work we employ a Dilated Causal Convolutions (DCC)-based model.
-This architecture, initially proposed as a fully probabilistic model for audio generation \citep{oord2016wavenet}, with equivalents for image-related problems \citep{van2016pixel}, possesses a large receptive field that allows it to process large sequences of data without provoking an unrestrained increase in the number of parameters thanks to the use of dilated connections.

-In the literature, there are other works that use DCC in the context of realised volatility forecasting.
+We capitalise on the increased availability of high-frequency data.
+In this work, we employ a Dilated Causal Convolutions (DCC)-based model.
+This architecture, initially proposed as a fully probabilistic model for audio generation \citep{oord2016wavenet}, with equivalents for image-related problems \citep{van2016pixel}, can handle lengthy sequences of data effectively without a significant increase in the number of parameters thanks to the use of dilated connections.
+In the literature, other works use DCC in the context of realised volatility forecasting.
 More specifically, \citet{reisenhofer2022harnet} propose a model based on dilated convolutions, strongly inspired by the well-known Heterogeneous Autoregressive (HAR) model \citep{corsi2009simple}.

-However, this proposal does not use unprocessed raw intraday high-frequency data as input.
+However, their approach does not use unprocessed raw intraday high-frequency data as input.
 Conversely, it still bases its predictions on the pre-computed daily realised variance, therefore requiring pre-processing steps to obtain the indispensable realised measures for forecasting the one-step-ahead volatility.
-This, in our judgement, does not fully explore the capabilities of DCC-based methodologies of exploiting a more dynamic representation of the intraday data.
-Hence, models adopting DCC-based approaches that operate from daily data still succumb to the limitations enumerated previously.
+This, in our judgment, does not fully explore the capabilities of DCC-based methodologies of exploiting a more dynamic representation of the intraday data.
+Hence, models adopting DCC-based approaches that operate from daily data still succumb to the limitations enumerated previously.\\